SmartTechVentures-au/SmartTechVentures-au.github.io/_posts/offers/2020-11-14-choosing-an-identity-provider.md

 Customer Identity and Access Management (CIAM) is a subset of the larger identity and access management (IAM) concept that focuses on managing and controlling external parties' access to a business's applications, web portals, and digital services.
 CIAM solutions help organizations manage customer identities, providing security and an enhanced experience.

-Axurcio was engaged to provide options for a CIAM implementation and provide a recommended solution, costs and implementation estimates.
+Smart Techwas engaged to provide options for a CIAM implementation and provide a recommended solution, costs and implementation estimates.

 ![image](https://github.com/Axurcio/axurcio.github.io/assets/662868/f13ec856-f65c-4f0f-a893-f4dac8029245)